Skip Navigation

 Click to enlarge the image / Click × or press ESC to close

-The Journal sheet logs what you read each day and pairs it with a chart of your reading progress over the past week, plus activity summaries for the current week and month.
-And the Dashboard ties the whole collection together — total series tracked, total series read, total volumes and issues tracked, total issues read, collection value, characters tracked, series currently reading, a genre breakdown, your top-rated series versus critic top-rated series, and a breakdown of series with critic ratings.
+The Journal tab is the part that quietly changes the habit.
+You log what you read each day and it draws a chart of progress over the past week plus activity summaries for the current week and month, so reading becomes something you can actually see, not just intend.
+The Dashboard then ties the comic collection spreadsheet together with total series tracked, total series read, total volumes and issues, total issues read, collection value, characters tracked, currently-reading series, a genre breakdown, and your top-rated series side by side with the critic top-rated set.

 Play